TriBITSPub/TriBITSWiki/TriBITS-CDash-Dashboard.md

 ![CDash results for build pr-401_tribits_cmake-3.17.5_makefiles_python-2.7_g++-8](https://user-images.githubusercontent.com/1959736/128960748-b9b7cc3c-5d94-4f46-95de-53909cb1ddff.png)

-However, when there is a failure, the "URL to results on CDash" step is not run but the hyperlink to the result on CDash is provided is provided at the end of the "Run configure, build, test and submit to CDash" step as shown in the below screen shot for a different PR:
+However, when there is a failure, the "URL to results on CDash" step is not run but a hyperlink to the results on CDash is also provided at the end of the "Run configure, build, test and submit to CDash" step as shown below:

 ![Screenshot of the GitHub Actions job "Run configure, build, test and submit to CDash" hyperlink for a failure](https://user-images.githubusercontent.com/1959736/129278812-343980b1-5f5e-43b4-a9d1-3ee21c6c506e.png)